 Gently sponge launder by hand with mildly warm and soapy water.
 Allow to dry and steam iron out the stiffened wrinkles.

 Use a clean white, (preferably polymer) eraser.

-Consider the use of disposable protective garment pads if you are anticipating to perspire.
-If perspiration has already occured, Ammonia is the key solution to remove a fresh stain.
+Consider the use of disposable protective garment pads if you are anticipating perspiring.
+If perspiration has already occurred, Ammonia is the critical solution to remove a fresh stain.
 Apply gently with a clean sponge.

 Stain Removal Guide Thanks to The Vogue Sewing Book.

 *We assume no responsibility for improper or innefective stain removal. *